 There’s not a dad among us who doesn’t find scheduling to be a challenge.
 We invest in our work, we invest in our commitments, and we run out of hours in a day.
 Time gets away from us to the extent that we feel overwhelmed, rushed, and a little bit out of control.
 Then we miss out on the best investment dads can make: one-on-one time with the kids.
 We’re stretched, we’re disconnected, and we see our children grow up too fast, slipping out of our reach before we know it.
 Consequently, we see our relationships with our kids become more reactive than proactive.

-1. Dog walk with Dad:
+1. Dog Walk with Dad

-2. Breakfast with Dad:
+2. Breakfast with Dad

-3. Museum of the Month:
+3. Museum of the Month

 No matter where you live, there’s some accessible culture, a state park, or a few historic sites within reach.
 Make exploring a go-to dad event.
 Let the kids be in on the research and planning.
-Be excited, Dad, even if you’re not naturally a museum or a history kind of a guy.
+Be excited, even if you’re not naturally a museum or history kind of a guy.
 It’s about the relationship.

 Huddle up with your kids and ask, “What do you enjoy doing most with me?”